 Quickstart

-This library supports the .NET Standard 2.0.
+This library supports .NET Standard 2.0.
 The core algorithm is a port of the Mozilla Readability library.
 The original library is stable and used in production inside Firefox.
-By relying on a library maintained by a competent organization like Mozilla we can piggyback on their hard and well-tested work.
+By relying on a library maintained by a competent organization like Mozilla, we leverage their robust and well-tested work.

-SmartReader also add some improvements on the original library, getting get more and better metadata:
+SmartReader also adds improvements to the original library, extracting more and better metadata, including:

-- a list of images found (it can optionally also download them and store as data URI)
+- List of images found (can optionally be downloaded and stored as data URIs)

-- an estimate of the time needed to read the article
+- Estimated time needed to read the article

 Feel free to suggest new features.